pksunkara/alpaca/templates/node/readme.md

 ### Response information

-__All the callbacks provided to an api call will recieve the response as shown below__
+__All the callbacks provided to an api call will receive the response as shown below__

 ```js
 // You can also omit the 'methodOptions' param below